Giskard-AI/giskard/docs/giskard_hub/upload/index.md

 :::{tab-item} Transformation function

-Saving your transformation function in the Giskard server will enable you to:
+Saving your transformation function in the Giskard Hub will enable you to:
 * Use your transformations for testing purposes: your transformations can be used as fixtures of your test suite
 * Use the saved transformations to debug your dataset
 * Use the saved transformations to augment your dataset